uelkariuki/uelkariuki.github.io/_posts/2025-7-7-Interview-with-GodFather-of-AI.md

 1. ## **Introduction** {#introduction}

    This week’s assignment focused on writing a short reflection report whose purpose was to allow me to pause and reflect on the history and future of Artificial Intelligence.
 This was done by engaging in a recent interview with Prof Geoffrey Everest Hinton.
 He is a 2024 Nobel Peace Prize winner and is considered the Godfather of AI due to his great research in developing multi-layer neural networks and deep learning.
 I decided to look at a few key talking themes present in the interview, which included the future of work, great risks/threats posed by AI, and future trends in AI development.

+   The YouTube video can be found on the link: [Godfather of AI: I Tried to Warn Them, But We’ve Already Lost Control!
+Geoffrey Hinton](https://youtu.be/giT0ytynSqg)

 2. ## **Tasks to be completed** {#tasks-to-be-completed}